 Select a volunteer from each group to talk about their soil, what happened to their soil, and Jesus’ explanation about their soil.
 Have children put some good planting soil in a cup and show them how deeply to plant the seed in the dirt.
 Put a small amount of water in each and encourage the children to care for their seed and watch it grow.
 Encourage them to replant it outside in the spring to watch it multiply.

-Lesson Evaluation: Ask for one volunteer from each group to explain what they learned about their soil.
+Lesson Evaluation / Review Questions: Ask for one volunteer from each group to explain what they learned about their soil.
 Give a list of possible lessons and ask the children to stand up if the statement is true from the teaching in the passage.

 - Birds always eat seeds when they are planted in the ground.
 False.